mulle-sde/mulle-make/dox/NAQ.md

 **Another Developer**

 Q: *Damn the portability, I want some tools installed and I want them now.
 I'll use `brew` anyway.*

 A: Not so fast, you could also install them "locally" with `mulle-bootstrap` using brews.
 That gets you the best of both worlds, project-local dependencies, that are pre-compiled by homebrew.

 Q: *Do brews also work on Linux ?*

 A: In terms of apt-get, not yet.
 In terms of linuxbrew, yes... quite likely... often... sometimes

 Q: *Do brews also work on FreeBSD and Windows ?*

 A: No

 **Yet another Developer**

 Q: *So my own project is written in cmake.
 I have to remember to mulle-bootstrap and then cmake and make everytime.
-Can this be even more convenient ?*
+Can this be done more conveniently ?*

-A: You could give mulle-build a try.
+A: You could give [mulle-build](https://github.com/mulle-nat/mulle-build) a try.

 Q: *So isn't this* **mulle-build** *thing just doing*